ArcGIS Blog

 3. Choose a report frequency.

-Note: The available report frequency (Daily, Weekly, Monthly, Quarterly, or Yearly) depend on the report type selected.
+Note: The available report frequency options (Daily, Weekly, Monthly, Quarterly, or Yearly) depend on the report type selected.
 For example, credit reports and service usage reports can only be run weekly, monthly, or quarterly.

 4. For weekly and monthly item and member reports, select the day you want the report to run.